SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ## Bait
 ### Team Crew
 If killed,<br> the
-The person you kill will be made to report you. <br>.
+The person you kill will be made to report you. .<br> SuperHostRoles support
-SuperHostRoles support
 ### Game Settings
 | Name | Description